How faithful is the BBC’s His Dark Materials series to the books?

 On the finish of the episode we additionally see Boreal kill journalist Adele Stairmaster by suffocating her dæmon – which was a fairly neat scene, however one other addition from the books.

-And Bakare says that this scene was really certainly one of his favorite from the sequence.
+And Bakare says that this scene was truly one among his favorite from the sequence.

-He advised HEARALPUBLICIST, “There was a scene with Georgina Campbell – that was a tremendous scene.
-That was the most effective scenes I’ve completed.
-I feel the 2 scenes …when Boreal may be as imply, and as evil as he may be, then it actually works.
+He instructed HEARALPUBLICIST, “There was a scene with Georgina Campbell – that was a tremendous scene.
+That was among the finest scenes I’ve performed.
+I believe the 2 scenes …when Boreal could be as imply, and as evil as he could be, then it actually works.

 “And when we’re working in tandem together, and we’ve both got our plans, and you know you want to do that ‘hahahahaha’ laugh at the end of it.”